 Overseas study programs (both IU and Non-IU) can supplement the course of study at IU, giving students an opportunity to immerse themselves in the cultures and languages of the Middle East.
 Please visit the Office of Overseas Study website for general information about studying abroad as an IU student.
-Additionally, please check out our blog for more information on overseas and domestic study opportunities.

 Below is a summary of IU programs and Non-IU programs that may be of interest to NELC undergraduate students.

 - American University in New Cairo, Egypt: choose from a wide selection of courses taken alongside local Egyptian students.
 This program is offered as an IU program for the summer, semester, or academic-year.